syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 ## Form authentication

 The Blink HTML converter provides support for form authentication by using [Cookies](https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.BlinkConverterSettings.html#Syncfusion_HtmlConverter_BlinkConverterSettings_Cookies) property in [BlinkConverterSettings](https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.BlinkConverterSettings.html) class.
 The cookies are send to web server for form authentication when the HTML page is requested.
 Each cookie is represented by a name and value.
-Refer to the following code snippet.
+Refer to the following code example.

 {% tabs %}